 How to Protect Your “Stuff” in 3 Easy Steps

-We encourage you to invite your family and friends to attend at no additional charge.
-If you know someone who may be interested in attending, let them know!
+We encourage you to invite your family and friends to attend as well.

 Who will get the assets you own after you die and who will ensure it gets done?

 Without a Will, your assets will go to the people the State of New York dictates.